Fishbiscuit/DOCter-test/_pages/contributing.md

 For examples of other workshops that are pretty good, take a look at the recent [Deep Learning Workshop](https://github.com/OpenSUTD/deeplearning-workshop-2019).

 **I would like to be a part of the team**

+For visual branding:
+We've requested for a budget!
+Since we're a design school, our efforts need to not just be conceptually sound but aesthetically pleasing.
+To alleviate the work, possibly looking at seeking freelancers to prepare material.
+1. assist session organisers to maintain a consistent visual brand throughout the event
+2. produce graphics for curated tracks and programs

 For Human Library and Lightning Talks:
 Because we are not insane, we would start work officially from 5th May onwards, giving us about 3 weeks to Discovery Week.